libts/tslib/CONTRIBUTING.md

-If tslib can't use your touchscreen device, either by not starting at all or by behaving strangely, at least on Linux and BSD it is always helpful if you provide the output of the `evtest` program, selecting your original input device. `evtest` is most likely available as a package in your OS environment.
+If tslib can't use your touchscreen device, either by not starting at all or by behaving strangely, at least on Linux and BSD it is always helpful if you provide the output of the `evemu-record` program, selecting your original input device. `evemu-record` is most likely available as a package in your OS environment (as evemu-tools).
-You can always build it from [upstream](https://cgit.freedesktop.org/evtest) though.
+You can always build it from [source](https://www.freedesktop.org/wiki/Evemu/) though.

 ### what to contribute